-Interesting facts: Peter and Paul Fortress was perhaps the most perfect fortification in the world for the period of its construction.
+The Peter and Paul Fortress was perhaps the most perfect fortification in the world for that times.
 However, she has not done a single shot at the enemy; the fortress was used as a political prison.
-Between the famous prisoners there were:
+Its famous prisoners were:

 - Famous writers of the Catherine era: Alexander Radishchev and Nicolay Novikov.

-- Decabrists – the participants of the revolt 14 December 1825.
+- Decembrists – the participants of the revolt 14 December 1825.